jralduaveuthey/mlops-covid/deployment+monitoring/README.md

 # Goal of this folder
 Here I am to join the flows for the batch prediction process and the monitoring in one script.
-Also here I will apply best practices like:
-- unit tests
-- integration test
-- Linter and/or code formatter
-- Makefile
-- pre-commit hooks

 # Python Script
 Here I combine the flow from /deployment_PrefectRemoteAgent/covid_pred.py and the flow from/monitoring/covid_pred_monitor.py